Nonlinear Transport Signatures of Hidden Symmetry Breaking in a Weyl Altermagnet: Results

 The Weyl chain empowered nonlinear conductivities can be further demonstrated from their chemical potential dependence in Figs. \ref{fig4}g, \ref{fig4}h.
 In the energy range of Weyl chains, the nonlinear conductivities are generally strong with characteristic peaks.
-Compared to Weyl points, Weyl chains present more hot spots of BCD and QMD simply because Weyl rings span much larger spaces than Weyl points in the Brillouin zone.
+Compared to an isolated Weyl point, a Weyl ring or a Weyl chain presents more hot spots of quantum geometry and leads to stronger nonlinear conductivities because it spans larger spaces than a Weyl point in the Brillouin zone and distributes in a broader energy window.
 Besides Weyl chains, generic small-gap regions in the band structure also produce large QMD.
-In addition, the BCD peak near the Fermi energy in the $Bb2_{1}m$ phase is caused by another band crossing (see Supplementary Fig. S2).
-In the $Pn2_{1}a$ phase, the nonlinear conductivities are dominated by QMD compared to BCD and the Drude term (Supplementary Fig. S3).
+In addition, the BCD peak near the Fermi energy in the $Bb2_{1}m$ phase is caused by another band crossing (see SI Fig. S2 \cite{SI}).
+In the $Pn2_{1}a$ phase, the nonlinear conductivities are dominated by QMD compared to BCD and the Drude term (SI Fig. S3 \cite{SI}).

-We predict that the transition from $Bb2_{1}m$ to $Pn2_{1}a$ comes with a significant enhancement of the nonlinear transport, providing a sensitive probe to the structural distortion and resultant band structure change.
-The existence of longitudinal nonlinear response will be a definitive proof for the $Pn2_{1}a$ phase.
+We propose two sensitive probes to identify the subtle structural distortion and resultant band structure change..
+First, the transition from $Bb2_{1}m$ to $Pn2_{1}a$ is accompanied by a significant enhancement of the nonlinear transport, a direct manifestation of the quantum metric.
+This can be verified by temperature-dependent transport signatures around 48 K. Second, the emergence of a second-order longitudinal conductivity along the polar axis is definitive proof for the $Pn2_{1}a$ phase, as this response is strictly forbidden in the $Bb2_{1}m$ phase.